 - you have selected the correct taxonomy.
 If you use something else than the default post_tag, use the taxonomy parameter.

-- you have assigned your tags to groups and used these tags in public posts (use the Meta Box).
+- use these tags in published posts (use the Meta Box).

 If that still doesn’t help, you may want to try the buttons on the Troubleshooting page.

-Demos are available on this page.
+Further demos are available on this page.

 - Unfortunately we are not able to help with customizations.
 Please consult your web designer. ↩